-- a) Subject to landowner agreement where the planting is on private property, the landscape planting shown on the Planting Concept Plans: Indicative Typology and the Planting Concept Plans: RMA Purpose Type included in the Application must be undertaken: - i. where practicable, prior to commencement of construction activities; or - as soon as construction works are completed in the relevant area and seasonal conditions are appropriate; and

-Condition Number Conditions iii. within eighteen (18) months of the Project being open for public use. b) Landscape planting must be implemented, maintained, monitored and replaced to achieve a 90% survival rate and 80% canopy coverage of the ground at five (5) years following the date that initial planting commenced; and c) The landscape planting must consist of plant material sourced from the rohe in which it is to be planted or be otherwise sourced from the ecological district of the site.
-DLV2 Visual effects a) The requiring authority must undertake a revised assessment of visual effects of the Ō2NL Project to confirm occupied dwellings where the residual visual effects are assessed to be greater than moderate, where the assessment assumes the landscape planting required by Condition DLV1 has been implemented. b) The assessment of visual effects required by clause (a) must be: undertaken by a suitably qualified and experienced person or persons; ii. completed in a manner consistent with the methodology in Schedule 6 to these conditions; and iii. provided as part of the outline plan required by Condition DGA6. c) Where the assessment of visual effects required by clause (a) concludes that the adverse visual effects on a dwelling are moderate or greater the requiring authority must consult with the owners of the dwelling and offer to develop and implement a plan for mitigation of visual effects of the Project on the affected property to further screen views of the Project. d) The consultation required by clause (c) must be undertaken within twelve (12) months of the commencement of construction activities or as soon as practicable after the implementation of the landscape planting required by Condition DLV1. e) The requiring authority has complied with Condition DLV2 if: the owner of the dwelling agrees to the offered mitigation; ii. the owner of the dwelling does not agree to the offered mitigation; or an alternate agreement for the mitigation of visual effects is reached between the requiring authority and the dwelling owner.
+Condition Number Condition DCE4 Communications Plan a) A Communications Plan must be prepared to achieve the objectives, and include the content, set out in Schedule 2 to these conditions.
+Landscape ar nd Visual DLV1 Landscape planting a) The landscape planting shown on the Planting Concept Plans: Indicative Typology and the Planting Concept Plans: RMA Purpose Type included in the 'Notices of Requirement for a Designation' dated 1 November 2022 'Volume III Drawings and Plans' must be undertaken: i. where practicable, prior to commencement of construction activities; or ii. as soon as construction works are completed in the relevant area and seasonal conditions are appropriate; and iii. within eighteen (18) months of the Project being open for public use. b) Landscape planting must be implemented, maintained, monitored and replaced to achieve a 90% survival rate at five (5) years following the date that initial planting commenced; and c) The landscape planting must consist of plant material sourced from the rohe in which it is to be planted or be otherwise sourced from the ecological district of the site.
+DLV2 Visual effects a) The requiring authority must undertake a revised assessment of visual effects of the Ō2NL Project to confirm occupied dwellings where the residual visual effects are assessed to be moderate or greater, where the assessment assumes the landscape planting required by Condition DLV1 has been implemented. b) The assessment of visual effects required by clause (a) must be: i. undertaken by a suitably qualified and experienced person or persons; ii. completed in a manner consistent with the methodology in Schedule 6 to these conditions; and iii. provided as part of the outline plan required by Condition DGA6. c) Where the assessment of visual effects required by clause (a) concludes that the adverse visual effects on a dwelling are moderate or greater the requiring authority must consult with the owners of the dwelling and offer to develop and implement a plan for mitigation of visual effects of the Project on the affected property to further screen views of the Project. d) The consultation required by clause (c) must be undertaken within twelve (12) months of the commencement of construction activities or as soon as practicable after the implementation of the landscape planting required by Condition DLV1. e) The requiring authority has complied with Condition DLV2 if: i. the owner of the dwelling agrees to the offered mitigation; ii. the owner of the dwelling does not agree to the offered mitigation; or iii. an alternate agreement for the mitigation of visual effects is reached between the requiring authority and the dwelling owner.